 Side Effects Of Dragon Fruit

-Overall, dragon fruit is safe to consume.
-In rare cases, people develop allergic reactions with symptoms such as rashes, itching, nausea, and swelling of the mouth.
-Very few cases of allergic reaction to dragon fruit have been reported (35).
+Although there are very less known side effects of dragon fruit, in rare cases, people develop allergic reactions with symptoms such as rashes, itching, nausea, and swelling of the mouth.
+Very few cases of allergic reactions to dragon fruit have been reported (35).

 Dragon fruit is an exotic tropical fruit with a rich antioxidant profile.
 It has a host of nutritious compounds such as dietary fiber, carbohydrates, minerals, and vitamins B and C. Dragon fruit benefits include gut health support and better cardiovascular and immune health.
 It is good for your skin, too, as its anti-aging and antibacterial properties can help address many skin issues.
 You can add dragon fruit to your diet as a whole fruit or in its powdered form (in yogurts and smoothies).
 However, seek medical advice if you experience an allergic reaction to it.